Michigan AG warns Trump to wear a mask during tour of Ford plant

-Michigan's attorney general is warning President Donald Trump to follow health guidelines and wear a mask during his visit Thursday to a Ford manufacturing plant.
+Michigan's attorney general warned President Donald Trump to follow health guidelines and wear a mask during his visit Thursday to a Ford manufacturing plant.

 "We are just asking that President Trump comply with the law of our state, just as we would make the same request of anyone else in those plants," Dana Nessel, a Democrat, told CNN's Alisyn Camerota on "New Day" Thursday.

-The President plans to tour and deliver remarks at the Ford plant in Ypsilanti, which has been repurposed to produce ventilators and personal protective equipment.
+The President toured and delivered remarks at the Ford plant in Ypsilanti, which has been repurposed to produce ventilators and personal protective equipment.

 On Thursday, Nessel warned that if Trump "fails to wear a mask, he's going to be asked not to return to any unclosed facilities inside our state."